pyOpenSci/python-package-guide/tutorials/publish-pypi.md

 :::{figure-md} testpypi-landing-page
 <img src="../images/tutorials/test-pypi-package.png" alt="A screenshot of the test PyPI page for pyosPackage.
 It says pyosPackage 0.1.0 at the top with the pip install instructions below.
 The landing page of the package has information from the package's README file. " width="700px">

 This is an example landing page for the pyosPackage that was just uploaded.
 Notice at the top of the page there is instruction for how to install the package from test PyPI.
-You can simply copy that code and use it to install your package from testPyPi locally.
+You can simply copy that code and use it to install your package from test PyPi locally.
 :::

 As an example, [check out our pyOpenSci pyosPackage landing page on test PyPI](https://test.pypi.org/project/pyosPackage/).
 Notice that